How to Rebrand Your Business and Domain Name

 You can buy any available domain name through any domain registrar.
 However, there are cases where a domain you want is already taken, and you see yourself having no other choice.

 Don’t fret.
-You can enlist a domain name broker (like Name Experts) to find and contact the owner with an offer on your behalf.
+You can enlist a domain name broker to find and contact the owner with an offer on your behalf.
+Domain brokerage services are great at negotiation and can take care of the technical side of domain name acquisition, too.

 A logo is an essential aspect of any brand because it’s one of the first things a customer recognizes and identifies with.
 Hence, you should change your logo during rebranding to signal your new brand identity.
 You can make your logo simpler for customers.
 Likewise, you can use unique colors to make your new brand stand out from your former.